How Long Will My International Jet Charter Flight Take?

 With some preparation and a little math, your next international jet charter will avoid the common pitfalls of multiple time-zone travel.
 If you are planning a flight to an international event, check out our tips at our Featured Events Directory.

 Planning a trip across seas?
-At Stratos Jet Charters, our air charter agents and Trip Support team can take care of all the details for you.
+At Stratos Jet Charters, our private flight advisors and Trip Support team can take care of all the details for you.
 Just give us a call and tell us where you’re headed, and we’ll take care of the rest.